ThijnK/discord-bot-template-ts/README.md

 });
 ```

-A `/help` command is already provided in the [`src/commands/general/help.ts`](./src/commands/general/help.ts) file, which automatically generates an embed that allows for navigating through all of the commands and their descriptions, using the pagination functionality described in section [Pagination](#pagination).

 ### Command options

 The first argument of the `command()` function takes an object containing at least the `meta` object created using the `SlashCommandBuilder` from `discord.js`.
 There's some optional fields that can be passed into the object alongside the `meta` to further configure the command.
 The following optional fields are available: